erlang/otp/system/doc/vulnerabilities/vulnerabilities.md

 of all affected versions (e.g., `pkg:otp/ssh@5.3`).

-As an example, a snippet of the [https://erlang.org/download/vex/otp-28.openvex.json](https://erlang.org/download/vex/otp-28.openvex.json) contains the vulnerability identified by `CVE-2025-48038`, following by the status of the vulnerability (`affected`), the affected Erlang/OTP releases, namely `28.0`, `28.0.1`, and `28.0.2`, and the Erlang/OTP application that was vulnerable in application version `ssh@5.3`, `ssh@5.3.1`, and `ssh@5.3.2`.
+As an example, a snippet of the [https://erlang.org/download/vex/otp-28.openvex.json](https://erlang.org/download/vex/otp-28.openvex.json) contains the vulnerability identified by `CVE-2025-48038`, followed by the status of the vulnerability (`affected`), the affected Erlang/OTP releases, namely `28.0`, `28.0.1`, and `28.0.2`, and the Erlang/OTP application that was vulnerable in application version `ssh@5.3`, `ssh@5.3.1`, and `ssh@5.3.2`.